 For the brightest children it certainly provides parents with the comfort of (almost) guaranteeing their child’s success in examinations – but other schools offer better league table performance (for example Wycombe Abbey), greater warmth (Rodean in particular for international students), and others have, perhaps, an overall better all-round reputation (Cheltenham Ladies).

-There is no question that the school was damaged by accusations of bullying, although today, ironically, the result has been that Downe House is now the school children are least likely to be bullied in.
+There is no question that the school was damaged by accusations of bullying, although today, ironically, the result has been that Downe House is now the school that children are least likely to be bullied in.

 Standout features, as well as its results and formidable strength in Pre-U, are the fabulous and unique exchange school in France, which parents by all accounts wish were extended to older years, and a powerful, committed alumni supporting the school’s ongoing development.